Grisou13/Runners-Laravel/docs/amelios.md

 How about some tests?
 We didn't really have time.
 We implemented some tests for the api (mainly the run features), but nothing on the app.
-This should be done, so that deployement in production is always stable.
+This should be done, so that deployment in production is always stable.

 # Api